zendframework/ZF2Package/README.md

 the top of the build.
 (If you want to control what is actually built, you can comment out various parts of this file.)

+First things first: make sure you have a clean working environment:

+    php build/build-clean.php

 Now run:

     php build/build.php